- Pizza Dough Degassing

 How is Degassing Pizza Dough Different?

 When degassing pizza dough, you’re just shaping it and moving the excess gas out.
-Degassing pizza dough is not like degassing other baked goods like bread or rolls.
+Degassing pizza dough is unlike other baked goods like bread or rolls.

 In fact, in many recipes for pizza crust, you’ll notice that they explicitly admit that you should not be degassing the dough, at least not the second time.

-Another advantage of degassing dough is that often, this is just what you need to get a pizza crust that is light and crispy on the outside and nice and chewy on the inside.
+Another advantage of degassing dough is that often, this is just what you need to get an airy textured pizza crust that is light and crispy on the outside and nice and chewy on the inside.

 Degassing pizza dough is usually a must, but you do it a little differently than other types of foods because, with pizza dough, you want stronger gluten instead of weaker gluten.